Shooter identified

 Two soldiers shot dead at the White House

 Two members of the US National Guard have been shot at in Washington.
-One suspect has been arrested.
+One suspect - from Afghanistan according to the FBI - has been arrested.
 The crime scene near the White House was cordoned off over a wide area.
 There was no danger for US President Donald Trump, but he wants to call 500 more National Guardsmen to the US capital.

 There was confusion from the outset about the state of health of the two soldiers who were "specifically targeted": while there were initially media reports of two men being shot, the US President announced that the soldiers had been "seriously wounded" before the Governor of West Virginia, Patrick Morrisey, declared that both had died in the attack.

-A short time later, Morrisey explained that there was "conflicting information" about the condition of the victims, who were part of the state's contingent.
-In a hastily called press conference, investigators spoke of a "targeted attack" and stated that the deaths of the men could not be confirmed.
+A short time later, Morrisey explained that there was "conflicting information" about the condition of the victims, who were part of the West Virginia state contingent.
+In a hastily called press conference, investigators spoke of a "targeted attack" and stated that the men's deaths could not be confirmed.

 Trump calls attacker an "animal"